 As both renewable electricity and electrolyser costs fall, however, the price gap between production methods is expected to shrink quickly.
-Pricing $CO_2$ emissions (e.g. through carbon prices) could further narrow the gap by pushing up the cost of hydrogen produced from fossil fuels.
-For example, a carbon price of USD 100/t $CO_2$ corresponds to a cost increase of USD 0.90/kg H2 for natural gas-based production without CCUS, or USD 2.00/kg H2 for coal gasification without CCUS.
+Pricing CO_2 emissions (e.g. through carbon prices) could further narrow the gap by pushing up the cost of hydrogen produced from fossil fuels.
+For example, a carbon price of USD 100/t CO_2 corresponds to a cost increase of USD 0.90/kg H2 for natural gas-based production without CCUS, or USD 2.00/kg H2 for coal gasification without CCUS.

-At high capture rates (90-95%), the impact of $CO_2$ prices on hydrogen production costs from fossil fuels with CCUS can be drastically reduced.
+At high capture rates (90-95%), the impact of CO_2 prices on hydrogen production costs from fossil fuels with CCUS can be drastically reduced.
 Depending on gas prices, natural gas with CCUS entails a production cost of USD 1.00-2.00/kg H2 - about USD 0.50/kg H2 higher than without CCUS.
 A CO2 price of USD 70/t CO2 would therefore be needed to close this cost gap.

-Levelised cost of hydrogen production by technology in 2020, and in the Net zero Emissions Scenario, 2030 and 2050
+and in the Net zero Emissions Scenario, 2030 and 2050